minjong-ha/minjong-ha.github.io/docs/_posts/2022-12-01-useful-git.markdown

 pick d085827 fix typos in changelog
 ```

-Be careful that now the order of commits is vice versa (upper commit represents the past commit)
+Be careful that now the order of commits is vice versa (upper commit represents the past commit).
 Since we want to merge some commits, it should be:

 ```